WalletConnect/walletconnect-docs/quick-start.md

 {% endtabs %}

 {% hint style="info" %}
-Syntax shown below is Javascript ES6 which requires bundling and transpining to run in web browsers.
+Syntax shown below is Javascript ES6 which requires bundling and transpiling to run in web browsers.
-If unfamiliar we recommend setting up an environment using [Webpack Starter](https://github.com/wbkd/webpack-starter) or [Create React App](https://github.com/facebook/create-react-app)\)
+If unfamiliar we recommend setting up an environment using [Webpack Starter](https://github.com/wbkd/webpack-starter) or [Create React App](https://github.com/facebook/create-react-app)
 {% endhint %}

 ### Initiate Connection